CreatorWorkflowsNow/creatorworkflowsnow.github.io/labs/telework-201_vancouver/02-Flow/2-Create-Decision-Table.md

 21. Change the result for Auto Approval to true.

    >1.
-Switch the reult to true.
+Switch the result to true.

    >2.
 Click the <span className="button-white-purple-border">OK</span> button to continue.
 ![](./images/04-02-21-populateresult.png)